wemake-services/wemake-vue-template/template/docs/template/testing.md

 # Testing

 We love tests.
 And test everything we can.
-In this section we will discuss two types of tests and describe our toolset.
+In this section, we will discuss two types of tests and describe our toolset.

 Everything comes configured, so you can just start using it.
 Run `yarn test` to run everything we have.